NPDB & Discipline

 G1 Improper or Inadequate Supervision or Delegation

-Improper Prescribing, Dispensing, Administering Medication/Drug Violation
+Improper Prescribing, Dispensing, or Administering Medication

 Code Description